This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Both things can be aligned.

-✔️ And I will continue building wealth through the streams God placed in my hands.
+• And I will continue to build wealth through the streams God has placed in my hands.

 This is not a contradiction.

-One that allows you to walk in your values
+One that lets you walk in your values,

 without forcing either of us into guilt or scarcity.